euyseok-han/tennis-repo/README.md

 ## Features

 - **User Registration**: Sign up to join the Smash community and create a personalized profile.
+- **Log-In**: Securely log in to access your profile, create posts, and engage with the community.
 - **Post Creation**: Create posts to find tennis partners based on your preferences such as skill level, availability, and location.
+- **Post Search**: Search through posts using filters like skill level, availability, and location to find the perfect match.
 - **Commenting System**: Engage with other users by commenting on their posts to coordinate games and build connections.

 ---